6 Connecticut Towns and 30 Ways to Enjoy Them Last Updated 9/18

 When a tiny town supports two bookstores, it speaks volumes about how intellectually and culturally stimulated you’ll feel when you visit.
 Situated along the Housatonic River and home to one of Connecticut’s last covered bridges, Kent is a place to stretch your legs and your mind.
 Spring’s the time to see Connecticut’s most-visited waterfall at its most vigorous and to watch vintage engines sputter to life at the Connecticut Antique Machinery Association’s Spring Power-up in late April.

 By summer, the shimmering cascade in Kent Falls State Park is a perfect picnic backdrop.
 Stop in the village first for tasty sandwiches and treats to go at J.P.
 Gifford Market & Catering Company.
 With a Chicken Cutlet Apple Melt in your belly and the soothing rush of the falls in your ears, the urge to nap may be irresistible.
-But save sweet slumber for later, when you retire to your serene room at the Inn at Kent Falls.
+But save sweet slumber for later, when you retire to your serene room at the Kent Victorian.
 There’s more to inspire you, including the whimsical, life-sized giraffe, elephants, horses, dogs and woodland creatures at Sculpturedale.
 If you’re lucky, you may get to watch sculptor Denis Curtiss welding his metal menagerie.

 Get Grounded in Glastonbury

 Earth, water, fire, sky: they’re the natural elements that calm and restore us.
 If you’ve been spending far too little time outside, the Connecticut River town of Glastonbury is your place to reconnect with our planet’s abundance.
 Start by rolling up your sleeves and picking your own strawberries, blueberries and more at enduring family farms like Rose’s Berry Farm.
 Starting in mid-June, Sunday breakfasts prepared with fresh, seasonal fruit draw crowds.